 '''

+added to the module along with pmuxes and adders to calculate a rough

+estimate of the number of logic gates in the GLIFT model given an assignment

+for the $anyconst cells.
+The four versions of taint tracking logic for an

+AND gate are:

+(like '-create-precise-model')

+y_t = a & b_t | b & a_t | a_t & b_t

+y_t = a_t \mid a \& b_t

-y_t = b_t \mid b \& a_t
+y_t = b_t \mid b & a_t

 y_t = a_t \mid b_t

 (like '-create-imprecise-model')

 Options:

 -taint-constants

 Constant values in the design are labeled as tainted.

 (default: label constants as un-tainted)

 -keep-outputs

 Do not remove module outputs.
 Taint tracking outputs will appear in the

 module ports alongside the original outputs.

 (default: original module outputs are removed)

 -simple-cost-model

 Do not model logic area.
 Instead model the number of non-zero assignments to

 $anyconsts.
 Taint tracking logic versions vary in their size, but all

 reduced-precision versions are significantly smaller than the fully-precise

 version.
 A non-zero $anyconst assignment means that reduced-precision taint

 tracking logic was chosen for some gate.
 Only applicable in combination with

 '-create-instrumented-model'. (default: use a complex model and give that

 wire the "keep" and "minimize" attributes)

 -no-cost-model

-Do not model taint tracking logic area and do not create a 'glift_weight'
+Do not model taint tracking logic area and do not create a ' glift weight'

 wire.
 Only applicable in combination with '-create-instrumented-model'.

 (default: model area and give that wire the "keep" and "minimize"

 attributes)

 -instrument-more

 Allow choice from more versions of (even simpler) taint tracking logic.
 A

 total of 8 versions of taint tracking logic will be added per gate,

 including the 4 versions from '-create-instrumented-model' and these

 additional versions:

 y_t = a_t

 y_t = b_t

 y_t = 1

 y_t = 0

 Only applicable in combination with '-create-instrumented-model'.

+(default: do not add more versions of taint tracking logic.

 '''

-(default: do not add more versions of taint tracking logic.

-G.86 greenpak4_dffinv - merge greenpak4 inverters and DFF/latches
+G.87 greenpak4_dffinv - merge greenpak4 inverters and DFF/latches